scarabel/PS-method-delay-equations/2016 EJQTDE/readme.md

 [EJQTDE2016] Breda D, Diekmann O, Liessi D, Scarabel F (2016).
 Numerical bifurcation analysis of a class of nonlinear renewal equations, Electronic Journal of Qualitative Theory of Differential Equations, 65, 1–24. https://doi.org/10.14232/ejqtde.2016.1.65

 Each example consists of two files:
-PS_example: matlab function containing the definition of the right-hand side of the ODE system obtained through pseudospectral discretization, in the format suitable for the Matcont continuation.
+PS_example: MATLAB function containing the definition of the right-hand side of the ODE system obtained through pseudospectral discretization, in the format suitable for the MatCont continuation.
-MC_example: script for the Matcont continuation of the system defined in "PS_example".
+MC_example: script for the MatCont continuation of the system defined in "PS_example".

 The codes are tested on MATLAB 2014a and MatCont version cl_matcont5p4, and on MATLAB 2017a and MatCont version matcont6p6.

 ## Instruction for the PS_example file
-"PS_example" is the system definition file required by Matcont.
+"PS_example" is the system definition file required by MatCont.
 It contains the definition of the right-hand side of the PseudoSpectral discretization of the system under study.
-To perform the Matcont continuation, the system definition file "PS_example" must be copied into the subfolder "systems" of the Matcont folder.

     function dydt = fun_eval(time,state,p1,...,aux,tau,M)